Georgiana mural to be returned to its former glory

 “The logo used by Duckhead now isn’t the same logo the mural used when they originally painted it,” Black said.
 “Besides raising funds for the materials, our next step is contacting the company to confirm we have permission to use the old logo for the mural.”

 Duckhead started in 1865 when brothers George and Joe O’Bryan had the idea to repurpose surplus army tent material to make work pants.

 After trademarking their name, Duckhead went on to produce quality work clothes so popular the US government contracted them to make soldier uniforms.

 Over the years, other clothing manufacturers would buy and sell the Duckhead brand while introducing new products to its customers.

 These new products included shoes, shirts, shorts, and women’s apparel.

-With such a rich history, it’s not hard to see why Georgiana residents would want the Duckhead mural to return to its former glory.
+With such a rich history, it’s not hard to see why Georgiana residents would want the Duckhead mural to return.